Large the power of a thousand wings 002

 If her storyline takes a turn for the darker and edgier, she can fit hundreds of bullets into a single magazine or crush people to death in shrinking rooms.

-3. over 4 years ago on Wallace the Brave
+3. about 5 years ago on Wallace the Brave

 In highschool, I had a friend who said he had taught himself to drive entirely by the sound of the road, the feedback from the wheel, and the response of the brake and accelerator.
 At night, on back country roads, he would close his eyes and guide the car along the winding gravel at a bit below the speed limit.
 His head was motionless, his voice calm, his steering just a slight bit unsure.
 Never did we stray from the road.